DavidMacDonald11/Sea-Compiler-Legacy/README.md

 Note that the compiler will create a `manifest.seatmp` file in the output directory containing a list of the output filepaths.
 This may be useful for your script.

 To stop compilation at a specific stage, use the `--mode=MODE` option, where `MODE` is one of the following (note that only the first letter is checked):
-* t, short for transpile, does above and compiles (transpiles) Sea to C.
+* t, short for transpile, compiles (transpiles) Sea to C.
 Generates `.c` and `.h` files only.
 * p, short for preprocess, does above and preprocesses the C files.
 Generates `.c` files only.